 His research interests mainly revolve around electronic business and its various sub-domains and high tech entrepreneurship.
 More specifically, his research aims to inform our understanding of how e-business technologies affect the social and business environment, organisational strategies and business models, and how these are implemented in terms of functional innovations.
 His work puts strong emphasis on innovation, new value creation and exploitation of entrepreneurial opportunities, within the context of different industries.
 Apart from the impact that the Internet and related technologies can have on businesses, he is also very much interested in the impact such technologies can have on individual users.

 Among his editorial and reviewing activities, he is an Associate Editor for Technological Forecasting and Social Change and one of the founding editor of the International Journal of Business Science and Applied Management (www.business-and-management.org).
+He also serves as an editorial board member for various journals.

 He has started and worked for a number of e-business ventures.
 In April 2004 he won the ‘Overall Viability Business Award’ and was a runner up in the ‘Science and Technology’ category in the Enterprise Challenge Awards organised by the University of Newcastle upon Tyne.
 Also, in October 2004, one of the projects he was a leading programmer for was a finalist at the 2004 eCommerce Awards, organised by the DTI.